willcrichton/service-worker-iframe-bug/README.md

 ## Expected output

-The script running in the iframe should succeed in fetching `hello.txt` via the service worker on both the first and second visits.
+The scripts should succeed in fetching `hello.txt` via the service worker within the outer and inner frames on both the first and second visits.

 ## Actual behavior

 I ran this on aarch64 builds via my M1 Macbook Pro.
 Chrome v142.0.7444.60 and Safari 18.6 (20621.3.11.11.3) have the expected behavior.

 Firefox 144.0.2 has unexpected behavior.
-On the first visit, the iframe gets a 404 because its request does not hit the service worker.
-On reload, the iframe hits the service worker as expected.
+On the first visit, the outer frame gets a 200 but the inner frame gets a 404 because its request does not hit the service worker.
+On reload, the inner frame hits the service worker as expected.